Pre-training a large language model with Megatron-DeepSpeed on multiple AMD GPUs#

 # Install libaio-dev

-sudo apt-get -y install libaio-dev
+apt-get update && apt-get -y install libaio-dev rustc cargo

 # Download data set